jan-cieslik/clinicedge_docs/docs/Database_Structure/3_5_reference_data.md

 }
 ```

 One value will be selected based on the probabilities.
-The singular: true flag ensures only one value from the set is selected.
+The `"singular": true` flag ensures only one value from the set is selected.

 ##### 3. Probabilistic value generation without singular constraint
-The probabilistic model can also be used to without the singular: true flag to generate multiple co-occurring findings, such as past surgeries or pre-existing conditions.
+The probabilistic model can also be used to without the `"singular": true` flag to generate multiple co-occurring findings, such as past surgeries or pre-existing conditions.
 Each entry has a chance of being included.

 **Example:**
 ```json